November 04, 2019 4 min read

 3 Weight or 4 Weight?
 For all around versatility, the 4 weight is probably the best bet, but the 3 weight is a ton of fun as long as you’re not fishing big flies.
 We fished sink tips up to 7.5′ of T-8 on the 3 weight, and it handled it well.
 If you’re fishing articulated flies or heavy tips frequently, we would recommend the 4 weight.
 If you’re fishing lighter tips, soft hackles, or bugger-sized flies, the 3 weight is a great option.
 Both rods will handle standard big river sized fish up to 20″ easily.

 Trout Spey enables you to fish all of the ‘in between’ water that folks that are nymphing don’t pay much attention to.
-You can fish most of the normal seams and holes with some creative line manipulation, but broad, long runs is where swinging a fly really shines.
+You can fish most of the normal seams and holes with some creative line manipulation, but broad, long runs are where swinging a fly really shines.
 You can effectively cover flat, relatively featureless water with a trout spey setup, which equals being able to fish more water than you’d be able to nymph fishing.
 We spend most of our time in walking speed or slower water that has a nice, even current more or less the whole way across – water you can get your flies to swing nice and evenly.
 You know all of the spots on the Bighorn River you float through on your way to they next spot?
 That’s where we spend a lot of time fishing.
 Because of that you oftentimes don’t have a lot of competition for spots either, which can be an advantageous bonus!

 If you’re to get into Trout Spey, this is one of the best inexpensive outfits out there.
 We offer the Dually in several outfits – you can get it with sink tips, flies, etc. Here’s a link to them on our webstore – Redington Dually Trout Spey Outfit.
 We spool the reel up and have everything ready to go when it ships out, so when it gets to your door you’re ready to head out and swing some trout up.
-There hasn’t really been a good entry level outfit available in the $400 price range, so this is a game change – call us at the shop at 605-341-2450 if you have any Trout Spey questions!
+There hasn’t really been a good entry level outfit available in the $400 price range, so this is a game changer – call us at the shop at 605-341-2450 if you have any Trout Spey questions!